HoTT/Coq-HoTT/README.markdown

+**THIS IS A DEVELOPMENT BRANCH IN WHICH WE ARE REVAMPING HoTT TO USE TYPE CLASSES AND INCLUDE VOEVODSKY'S Foundations REPOSITORY**

 A development of homotopy-theoretic foundations of mathematics.

 This is the repository for the Coq files of the [Homotopy Type Theory